MicrosoftDocs/power-platform/power-virtual-agents/analytics-overview.md

 - _Billed sessions_ are used to measure resource consumption.
 Billed sessions are independent of analytics sessions.

 > [!NOTE]
-> Although transcripts are available immediately, the analytics dashboards are updated every hour, so there will be some delay before you see all data.
+> Although session chat transcripts are usually available within 5-10 minutes, it can take up to an hour after the analytic session _starts_ for the analytics dashboards to update.
+As a result, there will be some delay before you see all the data.

+>[!NOTE]
+> Session chat transcripts are available for download in Dataverse via the Power Virtual Agents app about 20 minutes after an analytic session _ends_.

+> [!Note].
+> Conversation transcripts in Dataverse are available approximately 6 hours after the analytic session starts.

 > [!NOTE]